Binary options promise quick, high returns. But the reality is you will lose your entire investment most of the time.

 Binary options promise quick, high returns if you pick the correct price movement.
 The reality is, if the price doesn't move in the direction you chose, you'll lose 100% of your investment.

-An ASIC review of investors use of binary options found that up to 80% of binary option investors did not make a profit.
+An ASIC review found up to 80% of binary option investors lost money.